 Outcrop was stripped over an area approximately 20 x 40 meters and 48 grab samples were collected over this broad area for analysis.
-The average gold grade for the 48 samples is 0.98 g/t with highest value of 7.1 g/t Au.
+The average gold grade for the 48 samples was 0.98 g/t with high value of 7.1 g/t Au.

-While the primary focus of the Company is on the Con Mine Option Property in Yellowknife NWT, this modest exploration program was completed as part of the New Brunswick Junior Mining Assistance Program (NBJMAP), with a net cost of \$30,000.
+While the primary focus of the Company is on the Con Mine Option Property, this modest exploration program was completed as part of the New Brunswick Junior Mining Assistance Program (NBJMAP) for a net cost of \$30,000.